-- STAT 5013 Statistical Methods I or STAT 4023 Statistical Methods II
+- STAT 5013 Statistics for Experimenters I or STAT 4023 Statistical Methods I

 Students admitted to the program with deficiencies will be required to remedy such deficiencies.
 Prospective students are encouraged to remedy calculus deficiencies before applying.
 In addition to the above courses, each student is required to demonstrate competence in a computer programming language.